Customize your view (Budgets & Forecasts)

 When you open a budget or forecast worksheet, it looks the way the budget owner set it up, without an individual audience in mind.
 As access to a workbook is restricted, you might only see some of the rows in the worksheet.
 You can customize your view of a worksheet to meet your needs in several ways.

 If layouts are available, applying a layout is a quick way to change your view of a worksheet.
 A layout can include dimension filters, search results, and other configurations to change the look of the worksheet and the data it displays.
 The budget owner or administrator might have saved a layout for you, to help you complete your tasks in the workflow.
 You can save your own layouts to get different views of the same budget or forecast.
-See Use layouts for detailed information.
+See for detailed information.

 There are two expand/collapse options: